Coast and Fjord Center

 The Coast and Fjord Center has got a varied range of equipment and gear.
 Including kajaks, canoes, small motor boats and a fast inflatable boat.

 The center includes conference facilities and different types of accommodation.
 Also primitive centered around campfires.
 In Voer there are six four-room bedrooms, plus tepee like tents in different seizes with room for between 5 and 25 people sleeping in each tepee.
 There are also six shelters with room for 6-7 people in each shelter.

 Satellite Stations

-In summer the center has got satellite stations, manned with nature guides.
+In summer the center supports satellite stations, staffed with nature guides.
 They are located along the north and east coast of the peninsula Djursland, including in Fjellerup, Bønnerup and Grenå.
 For example, beachgoers that pass by in Fjellerup can borrow waders, under water binoculars and a fishing net, free of charge and without any formalities.
 At this station, called, Blue Flag Station Fjellerup, there are also saltwater aquariums, where visitors can release their catch of small fish and other coastal marine life for exhibition.